Skip to main content

 Open to all women

 No woman who wants to be here is turned away.
-What we ask is that everyone who comes respects the community we have built together, one that centres the voices of women who are often unheard.
+We ask one thing in return: that you respect the community we’ve built together, one that keeps the voices of often-unheard women at its centre.

 Why we exist